Effect of quantum resonances on local temperature in nonequilibrium open systems: Effect of quantum resonances on local temperatures of multi-impurity systems

-Figure~\ref{figa4}(c) and (d) depict the $T^\ast$ and $\Delta \chi^m$ of an interacting single-impurity system under an antisymmetric bias voltage as a function of $U$, respectively.
-Similar to the case of a noninteracting impurity, the $T^{\ast,{\rm LMPC}}$ and $T^{\ast,{\rm MPC}}$ agree closely with each other with a minor difference which is possibly due to the finite band width of the leads.
-It is worth pointing out that the low background temperature enables the formation of Kondo states,\cite{Yigal1993Low} which provide resonant channels for the electrons to transport across the impurity.
+Figures~\ref{figa5}(c) and~\ref{figa5}(d) depict the $T^\ast$ and $\Delta \chi^m$ of an interacting single-impurity system under an antisymmetric bias voltage as a function of $U$, respectively.
+Similar to the case of a noninteracting impurity, as long as the ZPC can be satisfied, the $T^{\ast,{\rm LMPC}}$ and $T^{\ast,{\rm MPC}}$ agree closely with each other, otherwise they display a minor difference.
+It is worth pointing out that the low background temperature enables the formation of Kondo states,\cite{Yigal1993Low} which provide resonant channels for electrons to transport across the impurity.
 Therefore, the system remains in the resonance region with a sufficiently large $U$ ($U > -\ep_d$).
 Again, the $\TZCC$ vary rather smoothly and do not reflect the formation of quantum resonant states at all.

-The above results verify that the newly proposed LMPC is consistent with the original MPC for single-impurity systems.
+The above results clearly verify that the newly proposed LMPC is generally consistent with the original MPC for single-impurity systems.